ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 - Action labels may also be assigned using PULSE+"label" within ED_MapKeyAssignment.tmh.
 Action labels are defined within ED_GameBindings.ttm

 I do not go into customising my code here, however if you want to know how to add an action to an empty button, first...
-- Open the ED_MapKeyAssignment.tmh file in notepad and take a look at what's already been done, or...
+- Open the ED_MapKeyAssignment.tmh file in notepad (I use notepad++) and take a look at what's already been done, or...
 - PM me in the Elite Dangerous forum.